6 Powerful Lessons from The Pilgrim's Progress

 I heard the story as a kid, watched movie productions of it, and have read the book multiple times.
 Every time I do, something stands out from the pages and speaks to the current situation in my life or leaves a lasting lesson or memory about some rich truths from the Scripture.
 Sometimes, it answers a difficult theological question I’ve been chewing on.

-Today, let’s look at six powerful lessons from this Christian classic that have stuck with me.
+Today, let’s look at six powerful lessons from Pilgrim's Progress that have stuck with me.

 1. A Serious Flaw in Mr. Worldly Wiseman’s Counsel